IBM/cp4waiops-connectors/airgap.md

 skopeo login example.io
 ```

-3. Use skopeo copy to copy the following images from the IBM Entitled Container Registry to your internal production grade image registry.
-Replace the <variables> so that the first image points to the source image registry and the second points to the internal image registry.
+3. Use `skopeo copy` to copy your custom connector image and gitserver image from the IBM Entitled Container Registry to your internal production grade image registry.
+Replace the <variables> in the command below where the first image points to the source image registry and the second points to the internal image registry.

 ```
-skopeo copy --all docker://cp.icr.io/cp/<image>/<name>/<image>@sha256:<digest> docker://example.io/subdir/<image>@sha256:<digest>
+skopeo copy --all docker://cp.icr.io/cp/<subdir>/<image>@sha256:<digest> docker://<example.io>/<subdir>/<image>@sha256:<digest>
 ```

 ## Verify pulling images from the mirrored registry